vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 File format
 ^^^^^^^^^^^

-Data are to be provided in a shapefile format and contain either:
+Data are to be provided in shapefile or geopackage format and contain either:

-- Points;
+- Points

-- Polylines; or
+- Lines

-- Polygons.
+- Polygons

+It is the user’s responsibility to ensure the data are accurate.
 Understanding and documenting the key attributes of each dataset is essential.
 However, this process can be time-consuming.
 Below you can find a general-purpose schema that you can tailor to meet your specific needs.